kenguyen224/weatherforecast/README.md

 ## Require steps in order to  run application

-- Clone project from repository: xxx
+- Clone project from repository: https://github.com/kenguyen224/weatherforecast.git
 - Open project by android studio (4.x.x).
 - Build and install app into android phone or virtual machine.